enricobn/rasm/docs/syntax.md

 println(planet.matchEarth({"it's the Earth"}, { "it's not the Earth"}))
 ```

-For every enum, a function named "match" is automatically defined, taking a value of the enum type and one parameter for each variant (a closure with the variant's parameters in the order defined).
-For each variant, a function named "match" plus the variant name (capitalized) is automatically defined, taking a value of the enum type, a closure with the variant's parameters, and another parameterless closure.
+For every enum, a function named "match" is automatically defined, taking a value of the enum type and one parameter for each variant (a function with the variant's parameters in the order defined).
+For each variant, a function named "match" plus the variant name (capitalized) is automatically defined, taking a value of the enum type, a function with the variant's parameters, and another parameterless function.

 ```rasm
 pub fn matchEarth<R>(planet: Planet, earth: fn() -> R, notEarth: fn() -> R) -> R